 (b) To organise individual and inter club competitions.

 (c) To obtain uniformity in the game by adopting the laws of the B.C.G.B.A.

 a) Associations and Leagues shall be admitted to membership by paying an Annual Fee of £6.00 which will permit direct representation with a vote at Annual and Special General Meetings.
 Applications for Association and League membership shall be in writing to the General Secretary, as, too, should applications for Club Membership.
 Such latter applications shall give the Name of the Club, the names of the Officers and the Situation of the Green.

 b) Any new Club application may be accepted up to and including January 31st in each year.
 The application shall be accompanied by a Deposit of £10.00 to be returned if not elected.
 If elected, the said sum to be the first Annual Subscription.

-c) The said Annual Subscription shall be £10.00 with an additional £5.00 for a Club entering a ‘B’ team.
+c) The said Annual Subscription shall be £10.00 with an additional £5.00 for each subsequent additional team.
 Such subscriptions shall be paid not later than January 31st and to be accompanied by all Club and Cup Competition Entry Fees.

 d) A fine of £5.00, plus a further £1.00 for each week this amount remains unpaid, will be imposed on any club not complying with this rule.

 e) All contact from Clubs is to be made via the Club Secretary or a named representative.

 f) Any club wishing to resign must do so in writing to the General Secretary on or before January 14th, otherwise fees for the ensuing season will become payable.